Python-Ensemble-Toolbox/Simulator/README.md

 ```

 ## Examples
 The example demonstrates usage of [OPM-flow](https://opm-project.org/).
 To reproduce, ensure that OPM-flow is installed and in the path.
-To reproduce this notebook download the [3Spot example](https://github.com/Python-Ensemble-Toolbox/Examples/tree/main/3Spot) to disk.
+The full noteboox is [here](https://github.com/Python-Ensemble-Toolbox/SimulatorWrap/tree/main/Example), we employ the [3Spot example](https://github.com/Python-Ensemble-Toolbox/Examples/tree/main/3Spot) as a template for this example.
+All files are Example folder.

 ```python